vasole/pymca/doc/source/tutorials.rst

 `Kinetics tutorial <http://www.esrf.fr/computing/bliss/downloads/pymca/kineticstutorial.htm>`_ .
 Illustration of the use of the ROI Imaging tool for kinetics studies.

-`Understanding and using the strip background <http://pymca.sourceforge.net/stripbackground.html>`_.
+:doc:`./xrf/strip-background/index`.
 Description of the parameters defining your favorite background.

 :doc:`./customization/index` Description about how to add your own add-ons to PyMca.